 Education – Switzerland expand

-The Swiss can expect to go through 17.2 years of education between the ages of 5 and 39, more than the OECD average of 16.5 years.
-This high level of education expectancy echoes Switzerland’s good performance in the educational attainment of its 25-34 year-old population.
+The Swiss can expect to go through 17.1 years of education between the ages of 5 and 39, close to the OECD average of 17.7 years.
+This level of education expectancy echoes Switzerland’s good performance in the educational attainment of its 25-34 year-old population

-Switzerland is a top-performing OECD country in reading literacy, maths and sciences with the average student scoring 517.
-This score is higher than the OECD average of 497, making Switzerland one of the strongest OECD countries in students’ skills.
-On average in Switzerland, girls outperformed boys by 4 points, less than the average OECD gap of 9 points
+The average student in Switzerland scored 518 in reading literacy, maths and sciences, , higher than the OECD average of 497.
+On average in Switzerland, girls outperformed boys by 6 points, less than the average OECD gap of 8 points

 The best-performing school systems manage to provide high-quality education to all students.
-In Switzerland, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background is 108 points, higher than the OECD average of 99 points.
-This suggests the school system in Switzerland tends to provide higher quality education for the better off.
+In Switzerland, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background is 98points, slightly higher than the OECD average of 96 points.
+This suggests the school system in Switzerland does not provide equal access to high-quality education.